-The once-leading bank has continued to go deeper into crises and financial losses, with customers and shareholders losing faith and trust in the lender since Miriam Olusanya emerged as the Managing Director of GTBank Ltd in July 2021 under controversial circumstances.
+The once-leading bank has continued to plunge deeper into crises and financial losses, with customers and shareholders losing faith in the lender since Miriam Olusanya emerged as the Managing Director of GTBank Ltd. in July 2021 under controversial circumstances.

-More saddening is the fact that despite the naira scarcity menace, the bank has continued to inflict more hardships on Nigerians who had entrusted their resources to them over poor services and fraud.
+More saddening is that despite the naira scarcity menace, the bank has continued to inflict more hardships on Nigerians who had entrusted their resources to it due to poor services and fraud.

-From the early 1990’s the bank had tirelessly set the pace for other Nigerian financial institutions in terms of service quality, product functionality and excellent customer service.
+Since the early 1990s, the bank has tirelessly set the pace for other Nigerian financial institutions regarding service quality, product functionality, and excellent customer service.

 Ironically, BUSINESS LIVE reports that all these have changed about the GTBank brand with the recent emergence of Miriam Olusanya as the bank’s head-honcho.
 It is now a sour, bitter, frustrating and nose-diving story.

-The three executive directors and GMs who were forced to retire by the Agbaje were said to be seniors to Olusanya.
+The three executive directors and GMs forced to retire by the Agbaje were considered seniors to Olusanya.

 But in one year, eight months of Olusanya in the saddle, the worries of shareholders and industry watchers have come to stare the bank in its face.
 This is because the bank has continued to stagger from one crisis to another with billions of naira lost while customers continue to dump the bank over poor services.

-Olusanya, who still answers her ex-husband’s name despite being divorced, has not been able to deliver.
+Despite being divorced, Olusanya, who still answers her ex-husband’s name, has been unable to deliver.

 GTBank’s woes started as soon as Olusanya took over in July 2021.
 The bank reported a profit before tax of N151.91bn for the third quarter of 2021 (months after Olusanya took over), representing a 9.23 per cent decline from N167.35bn in the same period of 2020.